ava-labs/hypersdk/README.md

 `hypervm` developer bounds the max chunks to the chunks they will store, the cheaper the estimate will be for a user to interact with state.
 Users are only charged, however, based on the amount of chunks actually read/written from/to state.

-#### Block-Based Storage Access Discounts
-If a state key has already been accessed in a given block, future access by the same transaction/future transactions will be more efficient for the `hypersdk` to handle because the corresponding state is already sitting in memory.
-The `hypersdk` automatically tracks which state has already been loaded from disk (whether read or modified) over an entire block and charges different fees accordingly.

-For example, if a transaction modifies a key and then another transaction is executed which modifies the same value, the net cost for modifying the key to the `hypervm` (and to the entire network) is much cheaper than modifying a new key.

 ### Nonce-less and Expiring Transactions
 `hypersdk` transactions don't use [nonces](https://help.myetherwallet.com/en/articles/5461509-what-is-a-nonce)